MetaTrading: An Immersion-Aware Model Trading Framework for Vehicular Metaverse Services: Conclusion

 \section{Conclusion}

-To facilitate the development of vehicular metaverse services, we propose an immersion-aware model trading framework that incorporates FL to incentivize MUs to become contributors and provide locally trained data for AR services, i.e., object detection and classification.
+To facilitate the development of vehicular metaverse services, we propose an immersion-aware model trading framework, incorporating FL to incentivize MUs to contribute local models for AR services such as object detection and classification.
 Specifically, we construct an EPEC problem with MSPs as leaders and MUs as followers to achieve an equilibrium among their interests.
-A new metric called ``IoM'' is designed to comprehensively evaluate the enhancement brought by the learning models of MUs for AR services.
-In addition, considering the competitive relationship among MSPs and the dynamic network environment, we develop a fully distributed MDDR approach to obtain the reward decisions of MSPs.
-Through extensive simulations using AR-related vehicle and MNIST datasets, our results demonstrate that the proposed framework can efficiently provide MUs with better immersive experiences for AR services in the vehicular metaverse.
+A new metric called ``IoM'' is designed to comprehensively evaluate the enhancement brought by the local models of MUs for AR services.
+Furthermore, considering the competitive relationship among MSPs and the dynamic network environment, we develop a fully distributed MDDR approach to obtain the reward decisions of MSPs.
+Extensive simulations on AR-related vehicle and MNIST datasets demonstrate that the proposed framework enables more efficient and immersive AR services in the vehicular metaverse.